-More writers are choosing to self-publish and we applaud those who do.
-However, before you abandon traditional publishing, please consider a few essential points.
+More writers are choosing to self-publish; we applaud those who do.
+However, before you abandon traditional or independent publishing, please consider a few essential points.

 1. Write – publish – repeat

-Unless you are in the 0.1% of writers whose debut novel is a bestseller, you won’t retire on the proceeds of your first book.
-Therefore, forget about that villa in Spain, new car or celebrity lifestyle.
-In fact, take a deep breath and forget about marketing, sales figures, and royalties.
+Unless you are in the 0.1% of authors whose debut novel is a bestseller, you won’t retire on the proceeds of your first book.
+Therefore, forget about that villa in Tuscany, new car or celebrity lifestyle.
+In fact, forget about marketing, sales figures, and royalties.

-A valuable piece of advice for any aspiring author: once you have finished your first novel, start writing your second.
+A valuable piece of advice for any aspiring author.
+Once you have finished your first novel, start writing your second.
 The more books you have, the more you will sell.
-Fact!

 2. The best things in life are free